Austin, TX, Schools with Drawing Classes

 University of Texas at Austin

 This university offers two undergraduate programs in studio art.
-It also has a graduate degree program for students who want to further develop their artistic skills.
+The school also has a graduate degree program for students who want to further develop their artistic skills.
 In order to be accepted to the Master of Fine Arts program, students must submit a portfolio and attend an interview.

 Bachelor of Arts in Studio Art